 You’re not going to be excellent at this the first few times.
 That’s ok.
 With a little practice & recording of yourself (DunDunDunDuuuuuun!)
 You’ll be awesome in no time.
 Soon you’ll be telling amazing stories off-the-cuff.

 We’re here to help you with your Arsenal of Anecdotes whenever you’re ready.

 Work on the Answers to Common Questions

 There’s no reason why we can’t have exciting answers available for the inevitable questions people ask you because they don’t know how to make small talk.
-So when someone asks where you’re from you can tell them a funny story about your hometown.
+So when someone asks where you’re from, you can tell them a funny story about your hometown.
 Or a story about something that happened when you were growing up.

 The answer to the question, “what do you do?” also needs to be designed & rehearsed.
 It’s essentially your elevator pitch.
-So that when you are making small talk with someone who’s posed that question to you they can possibly hire you.
+So that when you are making small talk with someone who’s posed that question to you, they can hire you.
 Always frame the answer to that small talk query from your listeners’ perspective.

 You may have small talk questions that you get a lot that are specific to you.
 You’ll want to record yourself answering them, then listen and refine it for conciseness & humor.

 Search for how to make small talk on the internet & you’ll find a barrage of people trying to tell you to ask questions.
 I’ve even seen one where they want you to describe scenarios and ask people, “what you would do if…?”
 That just seems weird & contrived to me.
 Might be a fun game in the car on a road trip with your family.